gforcada/ansible-compile-python/README.rst

 any given version of Python.

 So far Python 2.6, 2.7 and 3.5 are supported,
-plus installing system dependencies to install (not done in this role) pillow.
+plus installing system dependencies to install (not done in this role):

+- pillow
+- lxml

 Adding support for other version should be trivial, pull requests welcome.